 I made it to the end of a very long, mostly lonely row, one that wasn’t very straight and was loaded with stones.
 But the soil got better as I worked it, and each little sprout was stronger than the last.
 The beauty of the writing life is I got to transplant the hardiest seedling and start again, this time working alongside others who nurtured it into something better than I could have ever created alone.

 What is the dream of the artist-gardener?
-That our art will sprout and grow one day stand apart from us to thrive on its own.
+That our art will sprout and grow and one day stand apart from us, strong enough to thrive on its own.

 *Anyone else remember the days of mailing manuscripts?